-Total stockholder returns include reinvestment of all dividends on the ex-dividend date, including the spin-off distribution of Washington Prime Group, Inc. ("WPG").
-RMS is the MSCLU.S.
-RFIT Index.
+(1) Total stockholder returns include reinvestment of all dividends on the ex-dividend date, including the spin-off distribution of Washington Prime Group, Inc., now known as WP Glimcher ("WPG") in 2014.

-The graph above shows that our relative performance in total stockholder return has been compelling over the past one-, three-, five- and ten-year periods.
-It compares the compound annual return on our common stock (SPG) versus two key benchmarks, the S&P 500 Index and the MSCI U.S. REIT Index (RMS).
+The graph above shows the compound annual return of our common stock (SPG) versus two key benchmarks-the S&P 500 Index and RMS.

+(2) RMS is the MSCI U.S. REIT Index